Hsu-Che-Wei/scKB/README.md

 **2. The directory to intron file (see Preparation step 4), index file (-i), whitelist (-w) and intermediate files (-d) can be the same one, yet the final output directory (-n) should be different.**

-**3. Only demonstration of processing 10X version 3 chemistry is provided here, and only the whitelist files for 10X version 2 and version 3 are provided, yet, the techniques listed in usage are also supported.**
+**3. Only demonstration of processing 10X version 3 chemistry data is provided here, and only the whitelist files for 10X version 2 and version 3 are provided, yet, the techniques listed in usage are also supported.**